On 25 April 2015, a 7.8-magnitude earthquake struck Nepal. Thousands

 Aid providers quickly responded.
 But developing effective plans for

 long-term sustainable recovery requires learning from relief efforts to

 date and understanding the needs and challenges that lie ahead.
 The

 Independent Impacts and Recovery Monitoring Nepal (IRM) project

 contributes to this by assessing longitudinally five issues – aid

 delivery and effectiveness; politics and leadership; social relations

 and conflict; protection and vulnerability; and economy and livelihoods.

-This report synthesises findings from a survey and research conducted in June 2015.
+This report synthesizes findings from a quantitative survey and

 Michaels, L.; Chingchit, S.; Barron, P. Aid and Recovery in Post-Earthquake Nepal: Synthesis Report.
 The Asia Foundation, San Francisco, USA (2015) 94 pp.